 - CALL Emergency Response Telephone Number on Shipping Paper first.
-If Shipping Paper not available or no answer, refer to appropriate telephone number. - As an immediate precautionary measure, isolate spill or leak area for at least 100 meters (330 feet) in all directions. - Keep unauthorized personnel away. - Stay upwind. - Many gases are heavier than air and will spread along ground and collect in low or confined areas (sewers, basements, and tanks).

-Keep out of low areas.
+If Shipping Paper not available or no answer, refer to appropriate telephone number. - Isolate spill or leak area immediately for at least 50 to 100 meters (160 to 330 feet) in all directions. - Keep unauthorized personnel away. - Stay upwind. - Many gases are heavier than air and will spread along ground and collect in low or confined areas (sewers, basements, and tanks). - Keep out of low areas.